 Delete the final sentence “Bundles of cylinders shall not be filled in excess of the lowest working pressure of any given cylinder in the bundle.”

-The addition to the first sentence establishes the principle of taking into account the lowest pressure rating of a cylinder in a bundle when filling.
-The final sentence on bundles then becomes redundant and is deleted.
-The proposed new second sentence gives a general requirement applicable to all components in all pressure receptacles, such as a 200 bar valve fitted to a 300 bar cylinder.
+Pressure receptacles are made of components and sometimes it is necessary to use a component with a lower rating.
+One possibility is that a bundle of cylinders contains a cylinder with a lower rating, but there are other examples such as a 300 bar cylinder shell fitted with a 200 bar valve.
+The additional text in the first sentence establishes this circumstance in general and the precaution of lowering the filling pressure.
+The second sentence limits the options on choice of component to preserve safety of the package.
+The final sentence on bundles of cylinders becomes redundant.

+(Ref. doc: Explanatory text in ST/SG/AC.10/C.3/2019/21 as amended by ST/SG/AC.10/C.3/2019/52)

 4.1.6.1.10 In the first sentence, insert “closed” before “cryogenic receptacle” and replace “P205 or P206” with “P205, P206 or P208”.

 Chapter 5.2